-Following the advice of Mikhaïl Faerman, he then participated in the great international piano competitions, where he found success and won more than thirty prizes, notably winning the Busoni competition, getting the Grand Prix Marguerite Long and being a laureate at the International Tchaikovsky Competition, and his performances are applauded by some of the greatest musicians in the world such as Lazar Berman, Lorin Maazel, Martha Argerich, Ivo Pogorelich and Leon Fleigher.
+Following the advice of Mikhaïl Faerman, he then participated in the great international piano competitions, where he found success and won more than thirty prizes, notably winning the Busoni competition and the Grand Prix Marguerite Long and being a laureate at the International Tchaikovsky Competition.
+His performances are applauded by some of the greatest musicians in the world such as Lazar Berman, Lorin Maazel, Martha Argerich, Ivo Pogorelich and Leon Fleisher.

-After winning, among others, 1st prizes at the Senigallia, Marsala, Bellini, Cantu, Viotti-Valsesia, Jaen, and Pretoria competitions, he has been performing in more than 50 countries all around the world on every continent, whether in solo recitals, in chamber music ensembles or as a soloist with many different orchestras.
+Since winning, among others, first prizes at the Senigallia, Marsala, Bellini, Cantu, Viotti-Valsesia, Jaen, and Pretoria competitions, he has been performing in more than 50 countries around the world, in solo recitals, in chamber music ensembles and as a soloist with many different orchestras.
 After winning Second Prize and the People’s Choice Prize at the 1992 Sydney International Piano Competition he toured Australia performing in fifteen concerts with the Australian Chamber Orchestra.

-In 2017, he played Rachmaninoff’s 1st Concerto and Prokofiev’s Concerto for left hand with the Sofia Philharmonic Orchestra under the direction of Georgy Dimitrov, who then invited to play Brahms’ 2nd Concerto at the prestigious Ruse International Festival in March 2018.
+In 2017, he played Rachmaninoff’s First Piano Concerto and Prokofiev’s Piano Concerto No.4 For Left Hand with the Sofia Philharmonic Orchestra under the direction of Georgy Dimitrov, who then invited him to play Brahms’s Second Piano Concerto at the prestigious Ruse International Festival in March 2018.